 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Organisms that can cause illness are all around us; in our food, water, and air.
+Organisms that can cause illness are all around us—in our food, water, and air.
 They are in the bodies of animals and other people as well.

-As Kendra Lynne states in her article linked below, did you know that within the first three weeks after 2005’s Hurricane Katrina there were reported cases of Cholera, Tuberculosis, Norovirus, and Salmonella?
+As Kendra Lynne states in her article linked below, did you know that within the first three weeks after 2005’s Hurricane Katrina, there were reported cases of cholera, tuberculosis, norovirus, and salmonella?

-As a consequence of a disaster or SHTF, outbreaks of infectious diseases typically arise when substantial population displacement occurs.
+As a consequence of a disaster, or SHTF, outbreaks of infectious diseases typically arise when substantial population displacement occurs.
 This results in unplanned and overcrowded shelters, with limited access to food and safe water.